Jang Ki-yong: Early life and education

+Career

 2012–2018: Career beginnings and rising popularity

 At 20 years of age, Jang began his modelling career through the 2012 S/S General Idea Collection Show during Seoul Fashion Week.
 According to Jang, modelling slowly reversed his timid and introverted personality from childhood.
 Despite recalling his first year slow-paced, his credits in fashion shows at the time included Kolon and Caruso, and runway show credits included Loriet (로리엣) and Unbounded Avenue (언바운디드어위).
 He was also selected as one of twelve promising rookie models by the Korea Model Association.
 In 2013, his presence in the music videos "The Red Shoes" and "Friday" by IU brought him public popularity.
 He went on to win the Fashion Model Award at the 2014 Asian Model Award ceremony in January 2014.

 Jang was met with an opportunity without the requirement of an audition by the director of It's Okay, That's Love (2014) to appear with label-mate Lee Sung-kyung.
 His role created a buzz within South Korea despite having no lines and was dubbed the "One Second Cameo".
 Later that year, taking acting more seriously, Jang auditioned for The Greatest Marriage (2014).
 While many other actors auditioned for the role, Jang was selected as he matched the role and its image more in comparison to the others.
 He was also cast in the drama Schoolgirl Detectives (2014).
 Jang's acting portfolio extended with his supporting roles in television series' This is My Love (2015), Beautiful Mind (2016) and The Liar and His Lover (2017) alongside web-dramas We Broke Up (2015) and Love for a Thousand More (2016), both co-productions of YG Entertainment and starred label-mate Kang Seung-yoon.
 In 2016, he challenged himself with hip hop after being featured as a contestant in the second installation of Tribe of Hip Hop.
 His performance to "Doom Dada" by T.O.P of Big Bang garnered attention due to its fast-paced tempo and flow while its execution was praised despite his occupation as a model.
 Jang finished as a finalist among the top 10.